-Sheila Y. Oliver is a politician and the Lieutenant Governor of New Jersey.
+Sheila Y. Oliver is a politician and the lieutenant governor of New Jersey.
 Oliver was born in Newark, New Jersey on July 14, 1952, and raised there.
-She graduated from Weequahic High School in 1970 and then attended Lincoln University (Pennsylvania) graduating cum laude with a degree in Sociology in 1974.
-Oliver received here Master of Science degree from Columbia University in Community Organization, Planning and Administration in 1976.
+She graduated from Weequahic High School in 1970 and then attended Lincoln University (Pennsylvania) graduating cum laude with a degree in sociology in 1974.
+Oliver received here Master of Science from Columbia University in Community Organization, Planning and Administration in 1976.

 Early in her career, Oliver was a non-profit administrator and consultant to a variety of non-profit organizations specializing in program development, grantsmanship, and financial management training.
 She was also a faculty member of several colleges and universities and taught a course in non-profit management at the Rutgers Graduate School of Business Administration in Newark.
 Oliver worked in municipal government, serving as the Director of the Office of Youth Services and Special Projects for the City of Newark, within the Mayor’s Office of Employment and Training.